orzuk/BCS/README.md

 6. Find the best offset for reconstruction (minimal reconstruction distance from original chromatogram) Note that if the original mixture is known, offset can also be found using TestBinning for various offsets

-For any questions and comments, please contact: Or Zuk, orzuk@ttic.edu
+For any questions and comments, please contact: Amnon Amir, amnonim@gmail.com or
+						Or Zuk, orzuk@ttic.edu